-Housing Authority of the City of Frederick is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Moderate Rehabilitation, Homeownership, and Housing Opportunities for Persons with AIDS (HOPWA) programs.
-As of November 26th, 2021, Housing Authority of the City of Frederick has 2 waiting lists that are open now or opening soon.
+Housing Authority of the City of Frederick is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Moderate Rehabilitation, Homeownership, and Housing Opportunities for Persons with AIDS (HOPWA) programs.

-Housing Authority of the City of Frederick serves Frederick.
+Housing Authority of the City of Frederick offers Public Housing and Section 8 Housing rental assistance in Frederick.

 |Housing Authority of the City of Frederick Public Housing||Open Until Further Notice|